 - that can fall from ceilings, drip pans or guards, over open kettle cooking areas and chill vats

 - that can form in a cooler when the hot vapour from cooked food placed inside it condenses on the ceiling where it can drip on the cooling food

 - in areas that require high humidity such as for the development of food bacterial cultures or the proofing of bakery products

 - that forms on the exterior (entrance or exit) of a cooling or freezing tunnel and comes in contact with unprotected food:

-- condensation forming on the outside of chutes, vats, pipes containing cold liquids, cold foods or ice
+- that forms on the outside of chutes, vats, pipes containing cold liquids, cold foods or ice

-- condensation forming on overhead structures or the equipment, either as a result of spray from final rinsing of the equipment and walls during clean up, or the inherent temperature differences when cooling the room after cleaning and sanitizing
+- that forms on overhead structures or the equipment, either as a result of spray from final rinsing of the equipment and walls during clean up, or the inherent temperature differences when cooling the room after cleaning and sanitizing

 Condensation that can be avoided